State Pipeline Safety Regulation Updates

 [11/21/2016: Passed unanimously by the Assembly; 12/5/2016 received in Senate, to Economic Growth Committee; 1/9/2018 Introduced in Senate, referred to Economic Growth Committee; 2/1/2018 Introduced in Assembly, referred to Telecommunications and Utilities Committee.]

-A1471 / S668 (previously A250 / S1135) both introduced at the beginning of 2016 and reintroduced in 2018 would require public utilities and pipeline operators to reimburse a municipality for costs it incurs in providing emergency services to respond to any emergency involving a pipeline.
+A1471 / S668 (previously A250 / S1135) both introduced at the beginning of the 2016 legislative session would require public utilities and pipeline operators to reimburse a municipality for costs it incurs in providing emergency services to respond to any emergency involving a pipeline.

 [1/9/2018: Introduced in Assembly, Referred to Assembly Telecommunications and Utilities Committee; Introduced in Senate, Referred to Senate Economic Growth Committee.]